“Humane” Labels

 Free-Range or Pasture Raised

-Free range or pasture raised hens are kept in the same windowless warehouses as cage-free birds, there is generally very little difference, other than they have some “access” to the outside for some time of the day.
-This is often just a small dirt, mud, or concrete patio connected to the building and the door may only be open for a few minutes or a few hours, there is no regulation on what the outdoor space looks like or how long the birds have access to it.
+Free range or pasture raised hens are kept in the same windowless warehouses as cage-free birds.
+There is generally very little difference, other than having some “access” to the outside for some time of the day.
+This is often just a small dirt, mud, or concrete patio connected to the building and the door may only be open for a few minutes or a few hours a day.
+There is no regulation on what the outdoor space looks like or how long the birds have access to it.
 Often, only a few chickens of the tens of thousands of birds in the building are even able to access the outdoor area.
 These unappealing outdoor spaces do not come close to a natural, comfortable setting for the birds.

 Environmentally, whenever there is a transition to a truly free-range system, like a pastured pig system, the same amount of animals, or more often, a smaller number of animals, will now use several more acres of land.
 Free-range and organic farms where the animals are given more outdoor space require more land for the same amount of animals, so as the demand for these alternative products continues to grow, so will the need to destroy forest, wetland, prairies, and other wild areas to accommodate “free-range” farms.
 As demand for free-range or local animal-derived foods increases, so does the potential to increase the damage to biodiversity, as more open spaces would be required to accommodate the animals.